nickwtennis.com

 what's it like being an itf junior?

+Here are some related videos from my 2015/2016 YouTube series!
 Please work through the videos in order.
 Some are more intense than others, but an easy opener here with Zeki, who started his tennis journey at Hawker, and now comes back to share his experience of playing the ITF Junior circuit.

 MARCUS WILLIS - pro tennis player